Cocoa Falls Despite European Demand Boost

 European processing volumes of raw cocoa beans rose 2.1% in the second quarter year-over-year, slightly outperforming industry expectations, according to data released Tuesday by the European Cocoa Association.

-Cocoa for September fell 2.2% to $1,797 a ton on the ICE Futures U.S. exchange, on track for its lowest close since May 3.
+Cocoa for September fell 1.1% to end at $1,817 a ton on the ICE Futures U.S. exchange, its lowest close since May 3.

 The next international season for cocoa begins in October and while prospects for the next crop look favorable--with analysts anticipating a surplus cocoa supply--it is unclear how weather patterns in West Africa, the world's largest growing region, could play out.